History of the Program

 - Attend all workshops to prepare for work in the jail (one in the fall and one in the spring)

-- Prepare lesson plans for each of the sessions with other facilitators and communicate with the graduate student coordinator
+- Prepare lesson plans for each of the sessions with other facilitators and communicate weekly with the graduate student coordinator

 Overview of Sessions

 Sarah Lawrence facilitators guide weekly, one-hour sessions at the Westchester County Jail on writing.
 Working from a basic workshop structure, volunteers pay attention to the needs of their group while ensuring consistency in the quality and focus of the sessions.
 Attention is paid to having the individual participants write and read from their poems or short stories.
 These pieces develop from a common writing prompt provided by the facilitators and then utilized by each group.
 Facilitators prepare prompts each week.
-Support for facilitators comes in the form of a dedicated graduate student coordinator and the placement coordinator out of the Office of Community Partnerships and Service-Learning.
+Support for facilitators comes in the form of a dedicated graduate student coordinator and the Office of Community Partnerships and Service-Learning.

 Special Opportunity for Graduate Students

 Graduate students are encouraged to apply at the start of each academic year to serve as coordinators to one aspect of the R2W program.
 As coordinators, graduate students are paid a stipend for their work in guiding facilitator writing plans and overseeing 3-5 volunteer facilitators.
-For more details on becoming a graduate coordinator, please contact Jason Beck at (914) 395-2573.